Ted Kord

 Theodore Stephen "Ted" Kord (Note: In many stories and character entries, it is noted that "Ted" is an abbreviated form of "Theodore", but in Chuck Dixon's Birds of Prey, Barbara Gordon states that "Ted" is short for "Edward".
-In Countdown to Infinite Crisis, the wizard Shazam repeatedly addresses Ted as "Theodore Kord"; and Checkmate's profile of Blue Beetle also lists him as such.) is the second fictional character to use the identity of Blue Beetle, a superhero who was originally published by Charlton Comics and later acquired by DC Comics.
+In Countdown to Infinite Crisis, the wizard Shazam repeatedly addresses Ted as "Theodore Kord"; and Checkmate's profile of Blue Beetle also lists him as such.) is a superhero who was the second incarnation of Blue Beetle, originally published by Charlton Comics and later acquired by DC Comics.
 He was created by Steve Ditko and first appeared as a back-up feature in Captain Atom #83 (November 1966), with Gary Friedrich scripting from Ditko's conception and plot.

 Since his debut in the comics, Kord has made appearances in numerous media.
 He is voiced by Wil Wheaton in Batman: The Brave and the Bold and Matt Lanter in the Tomorrowverse.